cutonbuminband/rcounting/README.md

 - slow: One minute must elapse between counts
 - slower: Counters must wait one hour between each of their counts
 - slowestest: One hour must elapse between each count, and counters must wait 24h between each of their counts
+- only\_double\_counting: Counters must reply to themselves exactly once before it's somebody else's turn.

 If no rule is supplied, the script will only check that nobody double counted.

+After you run it, it'll print out whether all the counts in the chain were valid, and if there was an invalid count, which one it was.

+### Updating the thread directory

+The script `update_thread_directory.py` will try and update the directory of side threads found at www.reddit.com/r/counting/wiki/directory.
+It roughly follows the following steps

+1. It gets all submissions to r/counting made within the last six months
+2. It tries to find a link to the parent submission of each submission
+   - First it looks for a reddit url in the body of each submission (trying to find the "continued from here" line
+   - If that fails, it goes through all the top level comments of the submission looking for a reddit url
+3. It Constructs a chain for each thread from parent submission to child submission
+4. For each row in each table in the directory, it extracts
+  - Which side thread it is, based on the link to the first thread
+  - What the previous submission, comment and total count were.
+5. It then uses the chain of submissions to find the latest submission of each thread type
+6. And walks down the comments on each submission to the latest one.
+At each level of comments it goes to the first valid reply based on
+  - A per-thread rule describing when a count is valid
+  - A per-thread rule describing what looks like a count (to skip over mid-thread conversations)
+7. If the latest submission is not the same as the previous one, it tries to update the total count field

+Once it's done all that, it outputs three files:
+- `directory.md`: The updated directory in markdown format
+- `archived_threads.md`: A table of all threads which were in the existing directory, but where no non-archived submissions were found in their chain
+- `new_threads.txt`: A list of all submissions made to r/counting which did not match any threads already found in the directory.

+The rows corresponding to archived threads are not included in `directory.md`.

+If you run the script with no parameters it takes around 15 minutes to run.
+It relies on pushshift to get the comments for each reddit thread, and the pushshift archive is sometimes quite a ways behind in getting data from reddit.
+Currently, there's a delay of around 3 days.
+If you want a more up to date listing, you can call the script as `python3 update_thread_directory.py --accurate` to get the latest comments from reddit.
+WARNING: THIS IS EXTREMELY SLOW, AND CURRENTLY TAKES UPWARDS OF TWO HOURS.
 ## Contributing and Future Ideas
 This is a loosely organised list of things which could be done in the future.
 If you have any suggestions, don't hesitate to write, or to send a pull request.